 I am no stranger to rugged landscapes, and I had a quite different agenda for that trip from what you would expect.
 Other than in shops and gas stations, I only had one interaction with an Icelander, at a remote waterfall in the interior, where she was hiking with her husband and children.

-Spending so much time with my wife we sometimes lose sight of where self ends and couple starts, and for us both to go off for 11 weeks on independent trips was a valuable experience.
-While I was on Iceland and in Scotland, Juanli was in Tibet, trekking into some very remote areas.
+Spending so much time with my wife we sometimes lose sight of where the ‘self’ ends and ‘couple’ starts, and for us, both to go off for 11 weeks on independent trips was a valuable experience.
+While I was in Iceland and in Scotland, Juanli was in Tibet, trekking into some very remote areas.

-On your journeys and creative pursuits how do you and your wife Juanli Sun complement each other?
-On a lighter note, does she offer her critique on your work often?
+On your journeys and creative pursuits, how do you and your wife Juanli Sun complement each other?
+On a lighter note, does she offer her critique of your work often?

 In a creative sense, we couldn’t be more different – Juanli has very little care for techniques and has a tendency to make it up as she goes along, with varying degrees of success.
 She is an excellent wildlife photographer as she has extraordinary patience, whereas I probably have the edge as a landscape photographer because of a better understanding of exposure and technique.

 This doesn’t stop her critiquing my work!
 The beauty of her perspective on my images is that my technical input has to be invisible to her – the scenes still have to be totally consistent and well composed.
 So in that sense, her critiques are hugely valuable to me.
 If it passes Juanli, it’s usually good enough for public consumption.
 We’ve spent a lot of time recently helping her with her processing technique, and that has helped her to be more expressive in her landscapes.